"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Experiments

-From Figure \ref{fig:spectrum}, we observe five tasks forming the following three scenario groups and datasets coming from the same tasks are mostly in the same group:

-\begin{itemize} \item High fidelity and high performance-up (HFHP): These tasks are challenging for a pre-trained model but can be effectively learned with the guidance of victim models.
+$\bullet$ \textbf{High fidelity \& performance-up (HFHP)}.
+These tasks are challenging for a pre-trained model but can be effectively learned with the guidance of victim models.
 This group includes two tasks: data-to-text and structured text generation.

-\item High fidelity but low performance-up (HFLP): The initial local model already achieves a comparable performance to the victim model.
+$\bullet$ \textbf{High fidelity \& low performance-up (HFLP)}.
+The initial local model already achieves a comparable performance to the victim model.
 QAs and summarization are in this group.

-\item Low fidelity but high performance-up (LFHP): While MEAs significantly improve the local model's performance, gaps between the local and victim models remain difficult to bridge with domain-specific extraction alone.
-Machine translation is a representative task whose reasons are explained in Section \ref{sec:steal-exp}. \end{itemize}
+$\bullet\,$\textbf{Low fidelity \& high performance-up (LFHP)}.
+While MEAs significantly improve the local model's performance, gaps between the local and victim models remain difficult to bridge with domain-specific extraction alone.
+Machine translation is a representative task whose reasons are explained in Section \ref{sec:steal-exp}.